 The stuffing can be prepared on the stove top or in the microwave.

 To prepare on the stove, heat 1 1/4 cups of water and 1/4 cup (half a stick) of butter to a boil (melt butter completely) in a medium saucepan.
 Stir in contents of the stuffing mix pouch.
 Remove from heat, cover, and let stand for 5 minutes.
 Fluff with a fork and serve.

 To prepare in the microwave, mix the contents of the stuffing mix pouch with 1 1/4 cups of hot water and 1/4 cup (half a stick) of butter, cut into pieces, in a 1.5-quart microwave-safe bowl.
 Cover and microwave on high for 5 to 6 minutes.
 Fluff with a fork and serve.

-My family liked this stuffing.
+My family liked both flavors of this stuffing.
 It’s not all that different from traditional stuffing, but it has a certain tang and slight sour notes that are distinct to sourdough bread.
 It’s a nice complement to both turkey and ham.
 We liked it so much that I bought several more boxes when it went on clearance for 50 cents a box at my local Aldi.